MoH drafts action plan to address mental health issues - The Scoop

 The health ministry tabled a $391.9 million budget for the 2022/23 fiscal year, a 1.2 percent increase from last year.

 The bulk of the budget will be used to pay staff salaries (58.3 percent).
-The rest of the budget has been allocated for recurring expenditure (41.7 percent) and development projects (1.5 percent).
+The balance has been allocated for recurring expenditure (41.7 percent) and development projects (1.5 percent).

-YB Dato Dr Hj Mohd Isham said about 70 percent of initiatives in MoH’s Strategic Plan 2019-2023 have been implemented in the specified time frame up to December 2021.
+YB Dato Dr Hj Mohd Isham said about 70 percent of initiatives under MoH’s Strategic Plan 2019-2023 have been implemented in as of December 2021.

-He further said the Brunei population’s level of awareness in practising a healthy lifestyle is still “unsatisfactory”.
+However, he said that the level of healthy living among Bruneians was still “unsatisfactory”.

-“Influencing the public’s attitudes towards personal healthcare is a big challenge for MoH, because it is the most important factor in ensuring that all efforts to reduce the rate of non-communicable diseases and premature deaths in the country are fruitful,” he added.
+“Influencing the public’s attitudes towards personal healthcare is a big challenge for MoH … yet it is the most important factor to reduce the rate of non-communicable disease and premature deaths,” he said.

-The Brunei Darussalam Multi-sectoral Action Plan for the Prevention and Control of Non-communicable Diseases (BruMAP-NCD) 2021-2025 will be launched soon to prioritise the prevention, early detection and management of chronic diseases and their risk factors.
+An action plan on non-communicable disease will be launched soon to prioritise the prevention, early detection and management of chronic disease.

-Furthermore, MoH and the Ministry of Culture, Youth and Sports are also collaborating to review and integrate the Healthy Ageing Strategy draft with the Senior Citizen Action Plan, which is currently being updated.

-MoH will also be conducting a pilot study on diabetes management and intervention through the BruHealth app from March to September 2022 to study the effectiveness of lifestyle interventions among diabetes patients.
+MoH will also be conducting a pilot study on diabetes management through the BruHealth app later this year to study the effectiveness of lifestyle interventions.

-The study also aims to raise awareness and educate patients on managing their health and improving their quality of life.